-The joint venture between the UK's biggest broadcasters was the only way to access digital television without paying a monthly subscription for cable or satellite, when it launched way back in 2002.
+The joint venture between the UK's biggest broadcasters was, when it launched in 2002, the only way to access digital television without paying a monthly subscription for cable or satellite.

-16 years later, though, the landscape is quite different – and while the platform is still going strong, but now the focus is less about getting people access to digital television (which is now the only option after analogue was switched off in 2012), but more about making it easier to get people access to video on-demand services via the Freeview Play platform.
+16 years later, though, the landscape is quite different – and while the platform is still going strong the focus is less about getting people access to digital television (which is now the only option after analogue was switched off in 2012), but more about making it easier to get people access to video on-demand services via the Freeview Play platform.

 In essence Freeview Play’s aim is to allow you to access all of the on-demand broadcast content you could possibly want without having to search through separate apps to find them.
 It’s all there, contained within the same TV guide.